 Pro tip: Have a place up north?
 Remember any belongings that could be covered under your cottage insurance policy, too!

 What does “contents limit” mean?

-Your contents limit is the maximum amount that your insurance company will pay out in the event they have to reimburse you as a result of a claim.
+Your contents limit is the maximum amount that your insurance company will pay out in the event they have to reimburse you as a result of a claim (it’s an important home insurance term worth knowing).
 But in addition to understanding what your total limit is, it’s also important to review your insurance policy for any specific category limits that your policy may have.

 For example, insurance companies may have maximum limits for individual items such as jewelry, watches, fine art, and even bicycles just to name a few.
 But not to worry, because if you have an individual item that exceeds the limit for that category, you still have options to insure the full value of these items on an individual basis.
 This is referred to as “scheduling” these items which is a conversation to have with your broker.
 So if you have a $10,000 bicycle, but your policy has a maximum limit on bicycles set at $2,500, unless you schedule this bike you would only be entitled to the maximum benefit of $2,500 should you file a home insurance claim.

 Not sure what your contents insurance limit is?
 Get a 3-minute quote with us to find out what yours looks like.